VogtRyan/Pisces/README.txt

 E[K, J](C || H(C)) is output to the output file.
 Because the length of C is indeterminate, PKCS #7 padding is used this time in E.

-In Pisces version 5,
+In Pisces version 6,

 - E is 256-bit AES in CBC mode;
 - H is SHA3-512; and,
-- KDF is PBKDF2, using HMAC-SHA3-512 as the generator, with 16384 iterations.
+- KDF is [FIXME]

 Because of these choices, R is 512 bits in length; I and J are 128 bits in length; and, S is 256 bits in length.